openstack/openstack-manuals/doc/contributor-guide/source/rst-conv.rst

 OpenStack documentation uses reStructuredText (RST) markup syntax with Sphinx extensions.

-RST is a powerful and straightforward markup language, that in combination with Sphinx, provides a wide range of facilities for intelligent and good-looking documentation creation.
-It uses simple and implicit syntax to introduce a wide range of content elements, such as, titles, code blocks, vertical lists, and many others.
+RST is a powerful and straightforward markup language that, in combination with Sphinx, provides a wide range of facilities for intelligent and appealing documentation creation.
+It uses simple and implicit syntax to introduce a variety of content elements such as titles, code blocks, vertical lists, and many others.
 All the source content formatted using RST is stored in files with the ``.rst`` extension.